zenvin-dev/UnitySettingsFramework/README.md

         {
             if (prefabs.TryGetControl(setting.GetType(), out SettingControl prefab))    // try get a SettingControl prefab matching the current setting
             {
-                if (prefab.TryInstantiateWith (setting, out SettingControl ctrl))     // try instantiating the found prefab with the given setting.
+                if (prefab.TryInstantiateWith (setting, out SettingControl control))     // try instantiating the found prefab with the given setting.
 If successful, this will automatically spawn and initialize the prefab.
                 {
                     control.transform.SetParent (parent.transform); // make instance a child of the layout group control.transform.localScale = Vector3.one; // reset instance scale, because parenting UI elements likes to mess that up